Morningside Cemetery, Edinburgh

 Morningside Cemetery is a cemetery in south Edinburgh.
 It was established in 1878 by the Metropolitan Cemetery Company, originally just outwith the then city boundary, the nearest suburb then being Morningside.
 It extends to just over 13 acres in area.
-The cemetery contains 80 war graves.
-Although arguably visually uninspiring the cemetery contains the graves of several important female figures; including a female air commandant, Scotland's first female surgeon, the first female Fellow of the Royal College of Physicians of Edinburgh, a Nobel Prize winner and many church missionaries.
+The cemetery contains 81 war graves.
+The cemetery contains the graves of several important female figures; including a female air commandant, Scotland's first female surgeon, the first female Fellow of the Royal College of Physicians of Edinburgh, and many church missionaries.
+Sir Edward Victor Appleton GBE KCB FRS (6 September 1892 – 21 April 1965) who was an English physicist, Nobel Prize winner (1947) and pioneer in radiophysics is also buried here.

 History

 The cemetery was soon enveloped by the city and now lies between Balcarres Street (to its north) and Morningside Drive (to its south).
 Its original entrance was very grand.
 This was off Belhaven Terrace to the east.
 However, although the entrance gates and railings still exist, this route is now blocked, a modern housing development, Belhaven Place, standing over the graveyard, in defiance of cemetery legislation.
 This is not the sole loss of ground: Balcarres Court has been built to the north-west; Morningside Court to the south-west; and numerous blocks have been added along most of Morningside Drive.
 This leaves the cemetery detached from its surroundings, hard to access, and seriously compromised in terms of its design integrity.

 The developments, essentially asset-stripping in relation to the original Cemetery Company, represent a period of private ownership between the original Cemetery Company ownership and compulsory purchase by the City of Edinburgh Council in February 1992.